gty3/python_nq/README.md

 Modify 'group_and_aggregate' in /trade_utils.py to change the condition's attributes.
 For example change `'underlying_total_sells'` to the attribute  `underlying_sells_average=('side', lambdax: x.eq('A').mean())`

 Changing the time frame of the trade condition requires modifying the chart time frame as well.
-In order for the trades to overlay on the candlestick plot, the trades dataframe keys need to match candlestick dataframe keys.
+In order for the trades to overlay on the Candlestick plot, the trades dataframe keys need to match Candlestick dataframe keys.

-## Usage

-The project is divided into 4 cells.

-Cell 1 imports 3 datasets using the [get_range](https://databento.com/docs/api-reference-historical/timeseries/timeseries-get-range?historical=python&live=python) method:
-- The first 2 datasets use the "tbbo" schema - "Top of Book Bid and Offer".
-While the order book data is necessary for logging the NQ trade prices, it is not necessary for the underlying instruments orders.
-However, as these datasets are merged, it enables more concise code.
-- The 3rd dataset uses the "ohlcv-1s" schema to create our candlestick chart in cell 4.

-Cell 2 implements the trading logic for the algorithm.
-It aggregates the number of buys and sells across the 100 underlying instruments each second.

-- If the trade condition is met, log the nq bid/ask price in the trades dataframe.
-- The `modify_trades` function removes trades that do not conform to one contract open.
-- The `calculate_pnl` function adds a current trade and total profit & loss.

-Cell 3 uses `dtale` to view the trades dataframe.
-This is a great tool to visualize the dataframe while modifying the code.

-Cell 4 creates a candlestick chart using `mplfinance`.
-The trades dataframe is seperated into two, buy and sell dataframes, which are overlayed on a candlestick chart plotted from the OHLCV data.

 ## Roadmap